leohinterlang/argFace/README.md

 It is possible to change these defaults.
 See: [Operating Variables](#operating-variables)

-### Options

-ArgFace supports both short, one-letter options and the longer GNU style options.

-### Operands

-Anything on the command line that is not an option is an operand.

 ### Different Models

 ArgFace includes various operational models that determine the way that information is passed between the interface and the program.
 These include: